mdelobelle/obsidian_supercharged_links/README.md

 Now you can enjoy the flexibilty of css to customize your links by setting css properties in a snippet like `links.css`

-exemple:
+example:

-to put a fancy 👤 emoji before the name of each link to a "category: people" note:
+To put a fancy 👤 emoji before the name of each link to a "category: people" note:
 ```css
 a.internal-link[data-link-category$="People" i]::before{
     content: "👤 "